couchsurfing alternatives 2018

 Warmshowers

 The most active of all the networks listed here, it’s only catered towards touring cyclists.
-The community is no-profit and it was completely free to join (now to be hosted you need to pay a small fee), Warmshowers.org has given us some amazing experiences and lifetime friends.
+The community is non-profit and it was completely free to join (now to be hosted you need to pay a small fee, it is valid for life).
+Warmshowers.org has given us some amazing experiences and lifetime friends and we are still active hosts at the moment.

 There are hosts available in each country, although some are obviously more active than others.
 The process works just like Couchsurfing, each member has a personal profile from where she/he can send requests and/or approve guests.